 The stalled Auburn Dam project offers our community the potential to create good jobs in the construction phase; to provide a source of abundant, clean, and affordable power; and to provide much-needed flood protection for the whole region.
 In addition, the reservoir that would be created by the dam would be a recreational treasure for activities such as swimming, fishing, boating, and camping.

 California’s State Legislature is overwhelmingly dominated by representatives of liberal coastal cities, especially Los Angeles and the San Francisco Bay Area, effectively denying a real voice to people outside these major population centers.
 Their lack of real world experience in fields such as agriculture, forestry, and resource extraction has resulted in heavy handed and poorly thought out green policies.
 While our concerns over these policies are ignored in the Legislature, high unemployment rates in our communities show that we bear the brunt of the economic burden.
-Formation of the State of Jefferson would restore local control to our communities and allow us to determine the policies that are best for our unique way of life.

 California has repeatedly been named the nation’s worst state to do business by CEO Magazine.
 High taxes and overly burdensome regulations have resulted in an exodus of businesses, entrepreneurs and jobs from the state.
 Sacramento’s failed political leadership has dramatically harmed real economy industries such as manufacturing, transportation, resource extraction, forestry, and agriculture.
 California’s unemployment rate is consistently among the nation’s highest, with joblessness rates exceeding 20% or more in some rural areas.
 California’s poverty rate also has been named worst in the nation.